It’s not how we’ve always done it, and that’s a good thing. A guide to creating a customer experience with a millennial state of mind.

 According to Forbes, Gen Z individuals use an average of five screens (compared to a millennial’s three) and switch between them for different purposes.
 These screens include a smartphone, laptop, TV, desktop, tablet, and even a smartwatch.
 This is significant because it drives home the importance of shifting toward value in technology and investing in software that will help facilitate this specialized form of communication that will soon be the norm.

 What’s more, if they’re interested in learning something new, Gen Zers will take it upon themselves to learn it.
 These people are highly proficient in self-education.
 Thirty-two percent of Gen Z (7 to 24-year-olds) watch lessons online and conduct research by watching videos.
-So if your company can create a high-level, customized experience for your customer using screen recording and webcam recording software, you’ll be well on your way in preparations for the next generation of the labor force--both for your team and your potential customers.
+So if your company can create a high-level, customized experience for your customer using a screen recorder and webcam recording software, you’ll be well on your way in preparations for the next generation of the labor force–both for your team and your potential customers.

 Key Takeaways To Millennial-Approve Your Customer Experience

 Affecting the customer experience all comes down to authentic communication, communication style, and the ease with which you do it.
 The common thread through each of the five points listed above is the significant need for more video content and adaptation to communication software.
 Find productivity software that employs features such as screen recorder, snipping tools, and GIF creators.
 These are the features that will help you talk with your millennial customers in the medium they’ve grown comfortable existing in and will likely result in a positive experience.

 Someone who has a positive experience with your company is more likely to become a loyal customer and even an advocate of your product.
 What could be better than having a trend-setting millennial in your court, ready to rave about your product to their equally review-conscious social media followers and friends?